aentan/Parallax-Scroll/README.md

 });
 ```

 The plugin accepts one option &ndash; friction.
 It should be a float value that is more than 0 and less than 1.
-A value of 1 causes the background to behave as it has `background-attachment: scroll` (which is useless).
-A value of 1 (maximum friction) is the same as `background-attachment: fixed`.
+0 causes the background to behave as it has `background-attachment: scroll`.
+1 (maximum friction) is the same as `background-attachment: fixed`.
+A value greater than 1 will cause the background to scroll in reverse!